Home About Final

 I was advised against using rotary encoders by Quentin and Ling Dong.
 But, I didn't listen and actually in the end I was quite glad with how things worked out.
 I ordered some mechanical rotary encoders with a chunky feel, 18 stops, so the click for each turn feels quite satisfying and distinct, which is what I wanted.

-Yes, they are super awkward to work with, they use a lot of pins especially if you’re using them as buttons, and it probably took 48h longer than it would have to get potentiometers and additional buttons working with the logic I setup, but I really wanted to have a minimalist layout and the flexibility of having rotary encoders that double as push buttons was idea.
+Yes, they are super awkward to work with, they use a lot of pins especially if you're using them as buttons, and it probably took 48h longer than it would have to get potentiometers and additional buttons working with the logic I setup, but I really wanted to have a minimalist layout and the flexibility of having rotary encoders that double as push buttons was ideal.

 After quite a lot of frustration, I was able to get the encoders to precisely jump from one step to another.
 Initially they would do all kinds of wild things like jump ahead n+2 positions.
 Or push buttons would double commands.
 All of this was quite easy to see in the Arduino IDE serial monitor though so pretty easy to debug.
 During networking week I was able to communicate with the rotary encoders over WiFi to control pumps.
 In the interface week I focused more on the actual task I wanted them to do, which was to control prompt/caption generation.